 Step 11: Manage Response Time

-If you typically respond to messages only during specific hours-when your business is open then you can set your business page’s messaging status to “away” during your off-hours.
-Messages received during those hours won’t count towards your response time.
+If you typically respond to messages only during specific hours when your business is open then you can set your business page’s messaging status to “away” during your off-hours.
+Messages received during those hours won’t count toward your response time.

 To set response time: